Improved space-time tradeoffs for approximate full-text indexing with one edit error: Preliminaries and Outline of the Results

-\subsection{Model and notation}
+\subsection{Model and Notation}

-In the remaining we note by $\overline{x}$ the reverse of string $x$.
+In the remainder, we note by $\overline{x}$ the reverse of the string $x$.
 That is $\overline{x}$ is the string $x$ written in reverse order.
 For a given string $s$, we note by $s[i,j]$ or by $s[i..j]$ the substring of $s$ spanning the characters $i$ through $j$.
-We assume that the reader is familiar with the trie concept and with classical text indexing data structures like suffix trees and suffix arrays.
+We assume that the reader is familiar with the trie concept~\cite{Fr60,Kn73} and with classical text indexing data structures like suffix trees and suffix arrays (although we provide a brief recall in the next subsection).
 The model assumed in this paper is the word RAM model with word length $w=\Theta(\log n)$ where $n$ is the size of the considered problem.
 We further assume that standard arithmetic operations including multiplications can be computed in constant time.
-We assume that our text $T$ to indexed is of length $n$ and its alphabet is of size $\sigma<n$\footnote{Throughout the paper we always assume that $\sigma<n$, as otherwise we can store an auxiliary hash based dictionary with space usage $O(n\log\sigma)$ and which stores all characters appearing in $T$ then at query time if we meet that character at some position $i$ in the pattern we know that the error occurs at that position and we can easily find the matching of the pattern using the indexes of this paper, by considering substitution or deletion of that character.}.
+We assume that the text $T$ to be indexed is of length $n$ and its alphabet is of size $\sigma<n$.
+At the end of the paper, we show how to handle the extreme case $\sigma\geq n$.

-\subsection{Basic definitions}
+\subsection{Basic Definitions}

+We now briefly recall some basic (and standard) text indexing data structures that will be extensively used in this paper.